Skip to main content

 At the southernmost point of Japan lies the coral island Hateruma.
-Hateruma Island is a peaceful, relatively Small Island with a population of around 600 people.
-With an area of 12.7 km, it is great to explore on bike.
+Hateruma Island is a peaceful, relatively Small Island with around 600 people.
+With an area of 12.7 km, it is excellent to explore on a bike.

 Some of our articles contain affiliate links.
 Whenever you use these links to buy something, we earn a commission to help support our work at Voyapon.
 Please read our disclosure for more info.